 Top of page

-For more information about meaningful use or other HIT issues, contact TMA’s HIT Department by telephone at (800) 880-5720 or by email, or visit the TMA EHR Incentive Program Resource Center.
+For more information about EHRs or other health information technology, contact TMA’s Health Information Technology Department at (800) 880-5720 or HIT@texmed.org.

 Top of page